forestmod/GenFSM.jl/docs/src/StyleGuide_templates.md

 ## Master Style guide

-The code in BetaML should follow the official [Julia Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/).
+The code in GenFSM should follow the official [Julia Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/).

 ## Names style

-- Each file name should start with a capital letter, no spaces allowed (and each file content should start with: `"Part of [BetaML](https://github.com/sylvaticus/BetaML.jl).
+- Each file name should start with a capital letter, no spaces allowed (and each file content should start with: `"Part of [GenFSM](https://github.com/forestmod/GenFSM.jl).
 Licence is MIT."`)
 - Type names use the so-called "CamelCase" convention, where the words are separated by a capital letter rather than `_` ,while function names use lower letters only, with words eventually separated (but only when really neeed for readibility) by an `_`;
-- In the code and documentation we refer with `N` the number of observations/records, `D` the number of dimensions and `K` the number of classes/categories;
-- Error/accuracy/loss functions want firt `y` and then `ŷ`
-- In API exposed to users, strings are preferred to symbols

 ## Docstrings

-Please apply the following templates when writing a docstring for BetaML:
+Please apply the following templates when writing a docstring for GenFSM:

 - Functions (add `@docs` if the function is not on the root module level, like for inner constructors, i.e. `@docs """ foo()x ...."""`):

 ```
 """
     $(TYPEDSIGNATURES)

 One line description